mathsnz/Maps/README.md

 Maps are created using [QGIS](https://qgis.org/)

-There are four versions of the maps:
+There are four versions of the maps, and a file with all 4 maps

 Equal earth projection centered on Asia-Pacific ([EPSG 8859](https://epsg.io/8859))
 - One with gridlines every 10 degrees
 - One with no gridlines